The White-Haired Girl

 The White-Haired Girl with The White-Haired Kid in the opera.

 The White-Haired Girl (白毛女 (Bái Máo Nǚ)) is a Chinese contemporary classical opera by Yan Jinxuan to a Chinese libretto by He Jingzhi and Ding Yi.
-It was later adapted to a ballet, a Peking opera, and a film.
-The ballet adaptation was regarded as a revolutionary opera.
+It was later adapted to a ballet, a Peking opera, and films.
+The ballet adaptation was regarded as a revolutionary opera and promoted by the Chinese Communist Party (CCP) as a model revolutionary work.